List of Downton Abbey characters: Anna Bates

 In episode 6 Anna begins to experience uncomfortable pains again and Bates insists he pay for her to see Ryder again.
-However, the pains are nothing to worry about, as it's just her body adjusting to the pregnancy.
+However, the pains are nothing to worry about, as it is just her body adjusting to the pregnancy.
 In episode 7, after the accident at the car racing in Brooklands, Anna rushes after Mary, Bates warns her not to do so "in her condition" and he asks Baxter to go after her.
 That leads Baxter to guess that Anna is pregnant.

 Anna and Bates also continue the plan to sell Bates's mother's London house in order to purchase a house up north and hire it out.

 The rest of Anna's pregnancy goes seemingly without a hitch.
 In "The Finale", the final episode of the series and of the show, Anna is shown to be pregnant and still working as a ladies maid, much to the dislike and discomfort of Carson, who feels a woman in "her condition" should not be working.

-Time skips to 29 December 1925, and Anna is shown to be close to giving birth.
+By the end of 1925, Anna is shown to be close to giving birth.
 When Lady Rose returns to Downton, having had a child of her own, and asks when the baby is due, Anna reveals that she is about ten days away from her due date.
 Despite the concern of her husband and of Lady Mary, Anna does keep working, although some of her duties are undertaken by other members of staff.
 Whilst Anna is in Lady Mary's bedroom after the wedding of Lady Edith and Bertie Pelham, her waters unexpectedly break.
-Mary insists that Anna shouldn't return to her and Bates's cottage and instead allows Anna to stay in her room to have her baby.
+Mary insists that Anna should not return to her and Bates's cottage and instead allows Anna to stay in her room to have her baby.
 Anna gives birth to a healthy baby boy on New Year's Eve, much to her and her husband's delight.
 Mary tells the Bateses that their newborn son is welcome to stay at Downton's nursery during the day, as Anna wants to continue working at Downton, and that soon their son will be joined by a child of her own, as Mary is now pregnant.

-During the New Year celebrations, the Bateses welcome the new year away from the others, together with their newborn son.
+During the New Year celebrations, the Bateses welcome the new year away from the others, together with their newborn son Johny.

+In the third film, Anna and Bates move to Dower House to serve Robert and Cora Crawley.
+Anna is shown to be pregnant with her second child.

 Erin La Rosa of BuzzFeed stated that the rape was "all pretty uncharacteristic for Downton Abbey, and all terribly upsetting."
 Emily Orley, also of Buzzfeed, argued that the storyline of the rape of Anna had too much focus on the male characters.